wasabigeek/blog/content/blog/overspecifying-tests-the-employee-report-kata/index.md

 end
 ```

-We dutifully do a small [refactor](https://github.com/wasabigeek/katas/pull/4/commits/4ba5627a4dfb328356f56a3d8d704931b4a6e31e) and get the [second test passing](https://github.com/wasabigeek/katas/pull/4/commits/195588d660ca67865a39e2703acfd51b6d2c5f51)... only to have the first test fail.
+To get it passing, we do a small [refactor](https://github.com/wasabigeek/katas/pull/4/commits/4ba5627a4dfb328356f56a3d8d704931b4a6e31e) before [addressing the requirement](https://github.com/wasabigeek/katas/pull/4/commits/195588d660ca67865a39e2703acfd51b6d2c5f51)... **only to have the first test fail**.
 This is in spite of the logic being accurate (our results still only exclude employees <18 years) and makes it clear that our first test also implicitly tested the ordering.

-To fix the first test, we could `sort` both expected and actual arguments, but a more explicit (and slightly verbose) way is to use a clearer set of assertions:
+To fix the first test, we could `sort` both expected and actual arguments, but a more explicit (and slightly verbose) way is to use assertions that better capture our intent:
 ```ruby
 class EmployeeReportTest < Minitest::Test
   def test_return_employees_older_than_18